GIFT City

-Gujarat International Finance Tec-City (GIFT City) is central business district under construction in Gandhinagar and Ahmedabad in Gandhinagar district in Gujarat, India.
-It is India's first operational greenfield smart city and international financial services center, which the Government of Gujarat promoted as a greenfield project.
+Gujarat International Finance Tec-City also called GIFT City, is a central business district under construction in the Gandhinagar district as a suburb city of Ahmedabad Metropolitan Region in Gujarat, India.
+It is India's first operational greenfield smart city and international financial services centre, which the Government of Gujarat promoted as a greenfield project.
+In 2020 GIFT IFSC bagged 10th place in Finance Industry and top rank in emerging financial centres in the Global Financial Centres Index.
+In 2025, GIFT City secured the top rank in reputational advantage, ranked 40th in fintech, and achieved an overall ranking of 46th in the Global Financial Centres Index (GFCI 37).